 Is there any daily limitation of EINs assigned to a Responsible Party?

 – Because of a high volume of solicitations for EINs, the IRS will start restricting the quantity of EINs doled out every day to a capable gathering.
-Effective April 11, 2011, a responsible party was restricted by the IRS to five (5) EINs in one business day.
-This applies to all form of application, including of the application on the web, by telephone, fax, or mail.
+Effective April 11, 2011, a responsible party was restricted by the IRS to 1 EIN in one business day.
+This applies to all form of application, including the application on the web, by telephone, fax, or mail.

 What if the Responsible Party for my New Entity was an EIN that was previously obtained online?

 – We can’t process your application on the web if the responsible party is an element with an EIN already acquired through the web.

 Do I need a new Tax ID Number?

 – There is a high chance that you will require an EIN if you reply “Yes” to the following questions.

 - Do you work your business as an enterprise or association?

 - Do you record any of these assessment forms: Employment, Excise, or Alcohol, Tobacco, and Firearms?

 - Do you withhold charges on salary, other than compensation, paid to a non-inhabitant outsider?